Receiving unwanted phone calls and text messages is annoying, but did you know it can also be against the law?

 Consumers may be able to collect between $500 and $1,500 per violation by filing a TCPA lawsuit or joining TCPA class action lawsuit against the offending company.
 Recently, companies including Wal-Mart, Rite Aid, American Eagle, Chase Bank, and Wells Fargo have faced class action lawsuits for allegedly violating the Telephone Consumer Protection Act.

-If you received a robocall from a company in one of the following types of industries and you did not have an account with this company, you may have a legal claim for compensation:
+If you received a robocall, text message, fax advertisement, and/or non-emergency phone call from from one of the following companies, you may have a legal claim for compensation:

 Fill out the form on this page now for a FREE case evaluation to see if you have a case.